Kozani: Etymology

 According to prevailing opinion in Greece, the name comes from the village of Epirus Kósdiani, the origin of settlers of Kozani in 1392.
-The settlement was first named Kózdiani, which then, it was changed into Kóziani, and in the end into Kozáni.
+The settlement was first named Kózdiani, which then was changed into Kóziani, and in the end into Kozáni.

 History

 Antiquity

 Antiquities from the prehistoric to the Byzantine period have been unearthed in many sectors of the city.
 In the east part of Kozani, an ancient necropolis has been found, dating to the early Iron Age.
 During Philip II of Macedon's reign, the region was named Elimeia, which was part of Upper Macedonia and probably in the same place there was a town named Tyrissa (Greek: Τύρισσα).
 In the south-west of the modern city, on Siopoto hill, there was a settlement named Kalyvia, between 1100 and 1300, traces of which are still preserved.